easy-up/portage-cd/docs/configuration.md

-# Workflow Engine CLI Configuration
+# Portage CD CLI Configuration

-The Workflow Engine CLI provides a set of commands to manage the configuration of your workflow engine.
+The Portage CD CLI provides a set of commands to manage the configuration of your portage.
 These commands allow you to initialize, list variables, render, and convert configuration files in various formats.

-This documentation provides a comprehensive overview of the configuration management capabilities available in the Workflow Engine CLI.
+This documentation provides a comprehensive overview of the configuration management capabilities available in the Portage CD CLI.
 For further assistance or more detailed examples, refer to the CLI's help command or the official documentation.

 ## Configuring Using Environment Variables, CLI Arguments, or Configuration Files

-The Workflow Engine supports flexible configuration methods to suit various operational environments.
+The Portage CD supports flexible configuration methods to suit various operational environments.
 You can configure the engine using environment variables, command-line (CLI) arguments, or configuration files in JSON, YAML, or TOML formats.
-This flexibility allows you to choose the most convenient way to set up your workflow engine based on your deployment and development needs.
+This flexibility allows you to choose the most convenient way to set up your portage based on your deployment and development needs.

 ### Configuration Precedence

-The Workflow Engine uses Viper under the hood to manage its configurations, which follows a specific order of precedence when merging configuration options:
+The Portage CD uses Viper under the hood to manage its configurations, which follows a specific order of precedence when merging configuration options:

 1. **Command-line Arguments**: These override values specified through other methods.